 - Availability of existing parking supply: The project team assumed that up to 200 existing parking spaces will be available to help support net new campus expansion associated with the master plan.
-This assumption is based on the observed parking utilization on campus, as documented in the MGSH parking demand study (2022).
+This assumption is based on the observed parking utilization on campus, as documented in the MGSH Parking Supply Demand Study (2022).
 For more details, see Step 2. - Parking replacement needs: The proposed master plan expansion is assumed to incrementally reduce the existing parking supply as surface parking facilities are replaced by Master Plan components (including the potential 7th Street extension).
 Parking replacement assumptions by phase are summarized in Table III-F.

-$^4$ Included for reference, as Chapter 20.88.020.1c of the Puyallup Municipal Code provides discretion in the master plan process to set calibrated parking ratios for the project site.
+&lt;sup>4 Included for reference, as Chapter 20.88.020.1c of the Puyallup Municipal Code provides discretion in the master plan process to set calibrated parking ratios for the project site.